Renew a Teaching License in MA

-Massachusetts state laws govern the process of license renewal (also known as recertification) and define in the License Renewal Guidelines and outline the License Renewal Application with steps for ongoing professional development through the completion of an Individual Professional Development Plan (IPDP), aligned with school and district improvement plans.
+Massachusetts recertification guidelines govern the process of license renewal.
 DESE requires that all public and highly recommends that private school educators seek approval of an Individual Professional Development Plan (IPDP) to ensure that the professional development activities in the plan are consistent with their school and district goals.
-Teachers Individual Professional Development Plan (IPDP).
 Teachers may use one plan to satisfy both license renewal and educator evaluation requirements in Massachusetts.

 Only PDPs earned after the previous expiration date are eligible.
 Activities older than five years from the date of application may not be counted.